Developer-Autodesk/adn_viewer_gem_test_app/README.md

 ```

 Now restart your server and go to http://localhost:3000 to get an access token, create a bucket, upload a file, register it for translation and view it on the Autodesk Viewer.
 Enjoy the power of 3D!

+Note: Refresh after a while if you see a load error alert in the viewer.
+Your file is still translating.

 You may view the final code that gets the server up and running in this repo.
 Cloning this repo, changing variable names and starting up the rails server after installing the bundle may serve you well too!